-There are currenly circa 274 independent, genuine reviews about The Acer Guest House on TripAdvisor (every one with a response from Karen).
+There are currently circa 282 independent, genuine reviews about The Acer Guest House on TripAdvisor.
 The reviews are glowing and getting ever more complimentary after the recent redecoration of the B&B (especially for the fabulously romantic four poster room).

 This multi award winning (notably for breakfast), 4 star, Silver Accolade B&B with readily available free parking, free cycle storage and free WiFi is run by proprietor Karen Allen.
 Karen, who has over 28 years experience of working in the hospitality industry, offers professional, discrete, unobtrusive and friendly service in a relaxed and comfortable environment.